-112 Article 1(1) of ICERD provides: 'In this Convention, the term 'racial discrimination' shall mean any distinction, exclusion, restriction or preference based on race, colour, descent, or national or ethnic origin which has the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise, on an equal footing, of human rights and fundamental freedoms in the political, economic, social, cultural or any other field of public life'.
-113 'Person' includes 'a body politic or corporate as well as an individual': Acts Interpretation Act 1901 (Cth) s
+122 Article 1(1) of ICERD provides: 'In this Convention, the term 'racial discrimination' shall mean any distinction, exclusion, restriction or preference based on race, colour, descent, or national or ethnic origin which has the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise, on an equal footing, of human rights and fundamental freedoms in the political, economic, social, cultural or any other field of public life'.

+^{&#}x27;Person' includes 'a body politic or corporate as well as an individual': Acts Interpretation Act 1901

-22(1)(a).
-114 In the absence of any significant judicial consideration, it seems that these terms should be given their ordinary Modical Council y Wilcon meaning: for example, this would appear to be the approach of Sackville J in Australian Medical Council v Wilson (1996) 68 FCR 46.
-115 (2006) 156 FCR 451.
+(Cth) s 22(1)(a).
+124 In the absence of any significant judicial consideration, it seems that these terms should be given their ordinary meaning: for example, this would appear to be the approach of Sackville J in Australian Medical Council v Wilson (1996) 68 FCR 46.
+(2006) 156 FCR 451.

-116 For a discussion of this case see Jonathon Hunyor, 'Landmark decision in Aboriginal wages case' (2007) 45 (1) Law Society Journal 46.
+For a discussion of this case see Jonathon Hunyor, 'Landmark decision in Aboriginal wages case' (2007) 45 (1) Law Society Journal 46.

-117 Baird v Queensland (No 1) (2005) 224 ALR 541.
-118 (2005) 224 ALR 541, 576 [142].
+127 Baird v Queensland (No 1) (2005) 224 ALR 541.